Among America's Best for Stroke Care

 Inpatient care is provided in our Neuroscience Intensive Care Unit and our neuro-dedicated patient care unit.
 These areas feature continuous, live EEG monitoring and portable CT capabilities.
 In addition, the hospital’s Rapid Response Team can be called at any time to quickly to address any urgent changes in a patient’s condition.

 - Patients who come to the ED within three to four-and-a-half hours of the onset of stroke symptoms and are diagnosed with an embolic or ischemic stroke (in which a blood clot blocks oxygen to the brain) are evaluated for treatment with tPA (tissue plasminogen activator)and/or neurointerventional treatments. tPA is a medication that is given intravenously or administered directly inside an artery to break up the blood clot. tPA is only given to adult stroke patients.
+Valley uses the tPA medication tenecteplase, which can be prepared and administered more quickly than other tPA medications.

 - Mechanical thrombectomy may be performed in patients within six hours of acute stroke symptoms, and in those who have already received tPA.
 In this procedure, doctors try removing a large blood clot by sending a wired-caged device called a stent retriever to the site of the blocked blood vessel in the brain.
 To remove the brain clot, doctors thread a catheter through an artery in the groin up to the blocked artery in the brain.
 The stent opens and grabs the clot, allowing doctors to remove the stent with the trapped clot.
 Special suction tubes may also be used.